MoonscripterScripts/Kingdom-Life-II-GUI/README.md

-# Repository for my Kingdom Life II GUI
+# Kingdom Life II GUI - Experimental Branch

-Features:
+Welcome to the experimental branch of the Kingdom Life II GUI repository.
+This branch contains the newest and most innovative features that are currently being tested and improved.

+## Features
 - Premium Gamepass weapons for free
 - Eastern Gamepass weapons for free

-Features Coming Soon:
+## Features Coming Soon
 - Clear tools (Added)

-- Weapons from other gamepasses as well as clothes (if i manage to do it)
+- Weapons from other gamepasses as well as clothes (if possible)

--  Donor gamepass (idk if possible since havent tried yet but ye)
+- Donor gamepass (if possible)

+Please note that this branch is experimental and its functionality may not be fully operational.
+It is recommended that you use the main branch for a more stable experience.

+## Contributing
+We welcome contributions to the experimental branch.
+If you're interested in contributing, please open a pull request and we'll review it as soon as possible.

+## Support
+If you have any issues or questions, please open an issue in this repository and we'll do our best to help you.

+Thank you for using the Kingdom Life II GUI - Experimental Branch.